THE FIRST GREAT PLATONIST

 For the imperfect in τὸ τί ἦν εἶναι, see Smyth 1901-1902 and "F" in the entry for εἰμί in Liddell and Scott.

 In the case of sensible substances of a given kind, this definition specifies the form in matter.
-Demonstrations that have this definition as the major premise are deductive arguments that are supposed to help us know why these substances have the behaviors they possess as members of the kind.
+Demonstrations that have this kind of definition as their major premise are deductive arguments we grasp when we know why these substances have the behaviors they possess as members of the natural kind.

 "A deduction (συλλογισμός) is an argument in which, certain things having been supposed, something different from those supposed results of necessity because of their being so" (Prior Analytics I.1.24b).
 "The reason why we must deal with deduction before we deal with demonstration is that deduction is more universal; for demonstration (ἀπόδειξις) is a kind of deduction, but not every deduction is a demonstration" (Prior Analytics I.4.25b).